automl/amltk/CONTRIBUTING.md

 ```

 > :warning: In general, you should prefer to run `just test` over `pytest` if new to testing.
-This will run all test until it hits it's first failure which allows for better incremental testing.
+This will run all test until it hits its first failure which allows for better incremental testing.
 It will also avoid running the examples which are often longer and saved for CI.

 ### Testing examples
 If testing any added examples, please use the `just test-examples` command, which is
 a shortcut for `pytest "tests/test_examples.py" -x --lf`.
-There is unfortunatly no way
+There is unfortunately no way
 to sub-select one.

 If you are not sure how to test your contribution or need some pointers to get started, please